fabsarah/Multi-Modal-Music-Mapping/README.md

 This repository contains the following:
 1. HMM Estimation for the EEG data
-2. HMM K tests and stability validation
+3. HMM K tests and stability validation
+4. Extracting metrics from HMM
-3. HMM Estimation for the music feature data
+5. HMM Estimation for the music feature data
-4. HMM K tests and stability validation for the music feature data
+6. HMM K tests and stability validation for the music feature data
-5. PLS analyses for all results reported in the paper
+7. PLS analyses for all results reported in the paper
-6. Code for generating figures as they appear in the paper
+8. Code for generating figures as they appear in the paper